Frawlah80/BedWars1058/UPDATES.md

     - Configurable in per-arena-gen.yml
 - Better Stats
     - Earlier, statistics (loss) were triggered on final death itself, now it only triggers when you actually lose the game
-    - Added WinStreak and BedsLost stats
+    - Added WinStreak, Highest WinStreak and BedsLost stats
     - Improved statistics (somewhat)
 - Improvements to magic milk and buckets
     - Fixed a bug where magic milk remained even after death